You’re 20 weeks pregnant. Congratulations! You are at the half way point in your pregnancy.

-But clearly a lot is happening on the inside!
+But clearly a lot is happening on the inside.

 Perhaps your partner has been concerned about how to bond with your growing baby.

-Or has worries about becoming a parent.
+Maybe he has worries about becoming a parent.

 Communication between couples about how they see themselves as parents can’t start too early.

-Stay hydrated and don’t allow yourself to get overheated.
+Stay hydrated, and don’t allow yourself to get overheated.
 The sweating will ease off after baby is born.

 Heartburn and indigestion are likely to make an appearance.

-Your energy levels should be back to normal now, especially after a good night’s sleep.
+Your energy levels should be back to normal now – especially after a good night’s sleep.

 It is really important to ensure you are getting plenty of nutrients in your diet, especially iron.

-During pregnancy your blood volume increases by up to 50% more than usual.
+During pregnancy, your blood volume increases by up to 50% more than usual.

-In fact it’s normal for iron levels to drop with the extra blood volume your body is making.
+Therefore, it’s normal for iron levels to drop with the extra blood volume your body is making.

 Iron can be found in red meat, dark leafy greens, dried fruits and oatmeal.

-Keep an eye out for symptoms such as pain or burning when you urinate.
+Keep an eye out for symptoms, such as pain or burning when you urinate.

 If you have any pain or burning when you urinate it is a good idea to see your caregiver.

-Untreated UTIs can lead to more serious problems like kidney infections.
+Untreated UTIs can lead to more serious problems, like kidney infections.

-20 Weeks Pregnant – Your Baby
+20 Weeks Pregnant: Your Baby

-Especially if you take a warm bath at the same time.
+Listening to classical music at the end of the day might be soothing for both of you – especially if you take a warm bath at the same time.
 Just remember not to use water that is too hot.

 Your baby is swallowing plenty of amniotic fluid now.

-This is being filtered and some of it is becoming meconium.
+It is being filtered and some of it is becoming meconium.